Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-02-preview/types.md

 ## ManagedClusterNodeResourceGroupProfile
 ### Properties
-* **restrictionLevel**: 'ReadOnly' | 'Unrestricted' | string: The restriction level applied to the cluster's node resource group
+* **restrictionLevel**: 'ReadOnly' | 'Unrestricted' | string: The restriction level applied to the cluster's node resource group.
+If not specified, the default is 'Unrestricted'

 ## ManagedClusterOidcIssuerProfile
 ### Properties